dotmh/ts/README.md

   the repo supports devcontainers to allow easier development where ever they are supported, including using Github Codespaces.

+## Tsconfig

+This repo makes use of the [DotMH Tsconfig](https://github.com/dotmh/shared-typescript-configuration/blob/main/packages/tsconfig/tsconfig.json)

 ## Style

 The repo is designed to enforce code styling rules across the repo.
 It uses the DotMH